gXLg/nullcord/docs/01_init.md

 To use this feature, you have to add the `GUILDS` intent manually, else the `GUILD_CREATE` will not be triggered and the library cannot keep track of guilds.
-Thisncan also be done using automatic intents from the [<kbd>Utils</kbd>](05_utils.md) section.
+This can also be done using automatic intents from the [<kbd>Utils</kbd>](05_utils.md) section.

 ## Internal Data